ManuelRausch/StatConfR/README.md

 MetaDs <- fitMetaDprime(data = MaskOri, model="ML", .parallel = TRUE)
 ```

+### Documentation

+The documentation of each function of the currently installed version of
+`statConfR` can be accessed by typing ?*functionname* into the console.

 ## Contributing to the package

 The package is under active development.
 We are planning to implement